caio-videmelo/blockchain-for-starters/README.md

 createGenesisBlock(): Creates the first block (genesis block) in the blockchain. getLatestBlock(): Returns the latest block in the blockchain. addBlock(newBlock): Adds a new block to the blockchain after setting its previous hash and calculating its own hash.
+The Blockchain class now maintains an array of pending transactions (pendingTransactions) that are included in new blocks when mined. minePendingTransactions(miningRewardAddress) simulates the process of mining new blocks, where pending transactions are grouped into a new block and added to the blockchain.

+<h1>Transaction Class:</h1>

+The Transaction class represents a transaction with sender, receiver, and amount information.

+Transaction Simulation:

+createTransaction(transaction) allows for creating new transactions and adding them to the list of pending transactions.
+After mining a block (minePendingTransactions), a reward is given to the specified miner address (miningRewardAddress).
+Balance Checking:

+getBalanceOfAddress(address) calculates the balance of a specific address by traversing all blocks and transactions in the blockchain.
+Execution
+This script can be run in a Node.js environment to simulate transactions and block mining.
+Make sure to have the CryptoJS library installed (npm install crypto-js) for the SHA256 hash to function correctly.
+Adapt this code as needed to better integrate with your existing web application, allowing user interactions to create transactions and view the blockchain's state.

 Event Listener: